oilmcut2019/Hands-On-Image-Processing-with-Python/README.md

-4. ##### Build docker image using command in the terminal. use command bellow this
+3. ##### Build docker image using command in the terminal. use command bellow this

-   - $ sudo docker build -t hand-on-image-processing:1.0 .
+   - $ docker build -t hand-on-image-processing:1.0 .

      <img src="container-docker/img/4.1.png" >